microhh/readthedocs/source/Tutorials/idealized_cases.rst

 Our BOMEX case uses this anelastic approximation (``swbasestate=anelastic``) and a base state that changes over time (``swupdatebasestate=true``).
 The drycblles on other hand, uses the Boussinesq approximation (``swbasestate=boussinesq``), which is the same as the anelastic approximation with the additional assumption that the density is always 1.
-Under this approximation the base state is constant over time.
+Under this approximation the base state is always constant over time.
 Furhermore, as mentioned in the beginning of this tutorial, the bomex case uses moist thermodynamics (``swthermo=moist``), hence clouds can be formed.
 The dryccblles uses dry thermodynamics (``swthermo=dry``).